thestrangeagency/strange-site/src/pages/work/index.md

 ## Ventures

-As idle hands do the devil\'s work, we keep busy by producing our own line of strange apps.
+We keep busy by producing our own line of strange apps, particularly in the audiovisual realm.
 Check them out on the [app store](https://itunes.apple.com/us/developer/the-strange-agency-llc/id304558283)!